+Are you considering a career as a phlebotomist in Texas?
 While Texas doesn’t have any legal requirements for phlebotomy technicians to be licensed, many employers require them to pass an examination administered by a private testing organization.
 However, before you can take the Phlebotomy Certification Examination, there are a few things you must attain first.
-Keep on reading to see how you can start on your way to a rewarding career in phlebotomy.
+Keep on reading to see how you can start on your way to a rewarding career as a phlebotomist in Texas.

 1. Possess a High School Diploma or GED/High School Equivalency